xpadro/k8s/volumes/ephemeral-vol-configmap/README.md

-A pod with injected data from a ConfigMap.
-The data is accessed from within the pod as a read-only volume.
+A pod with an ephemeral read-only volume.
+The data in the volume is injected from a ConfigMap.

 ## Setup